dxmnlxrdd/Ligma-Optimizer/README.md

 # Ligma Optimizer

-Welcome to **LIGMA OPTIMIZER** — free to use, no premiums,keys (literally an open-source maybe) and built for gamers, tweakers, and anyone who wants a smoother, faster PC.
+Welcome to **LIGMA OPTIMIZER** — free to use Optimizer App, no premiums,keys (literally an open-source maybe) and built for gamers, tweakers, and anyone who wants a smoother, faster PC.
 Packed with FREE apps, optimizers, and tweaks you can choose to install!
 (No forced installs — YOU decide.)